fabienbaron/splash/README.md

 Acknowledgments
 ======================

-The original work on DIFFER and metric was supported as a part of Google Summer of code (GSoC-2012), the project Mentor being Vaclav Rosecky (xrosecky@gmail.com), and the developer Dushyant Goyal (goyal1dushyant@gmail.com).
+SPLASH was originally based on metric/DIFFER, developped for Google Summer of Code (GSoC-2012), for which the project Mentor was Vaclav Rosecky (xrosecky@gmail.com), and the developer Dushyant Goyal (goyal1dushyant@gmail.com).

+Compared to the original code:
+- SPLASH does image registration.
+- SPLASH uses the modern cv::Mat class.
+- SPLASH uses single-channel 32-bit image representations.
+- SPLASH takes FITS images as input
+- SPLASH uses the CMake installation framework.